-90 Percent Of Fish We Use for Fishmeal Could Be Used To Feed Humans Instead
+90 Percent Of Fish We Use For Fishmeal Could Be Used To Feed Humans Instead

 Food For Thought

-90 Percent Of Fish We Use for Fishmeal Could Be Used To Feed Humans Instead
+90 Percent Of Fish We Use For Fishmeal Could Be Used To Feed Humans Instead

 Most of us don't spend a lot of time thinking about what the farmed seafood we eat might itself be eating.
 The answer is usually an opaque diet that includes some kind of fishmeal and fish oil.
-Fishmeal is usually made from ground-up, bony trash fish and forage fish — like anchovy, menhaden or herring — that nobody is clamoring for, anyways.
+Fishmeal is usually made from ground-up, bony trash fish and forage fish — like anchovy, menhaden or herring — that nobody is clamoring for, anyway.

 Except researchers now say these are the very types of fish that may be more valuable to humans who eat them directly, rather than being diverted toward aquaculture and other uses.

 In a new study out Monday in the journal Fish and Fisheries, researchers say that the vast majority of fishmeal is actually made up of fish deemed suitable for "direct human consumption."
 Currently, a quarter of the world's commercially caught fish, 20 million tons of wild seafood, is directed away from our dinner plates every year, and instead, is used for fishmeal production.
-Researchers say a whopping 90 percent of that catch is considered "food grade" and could be eaten directly, potentially creating an important source of nutrition for those in developing countries at risk of food security.
+Researchers say a whopping 90 percent of that catch is considered "food grade" and could be eaten directly, potentially creating an important source of nutrition for those in developing countries at risk of food insecurity.

 "I was expecting there to be more truth to the argument that most of these fish don't have a place for human consumption, that there's generally not a market or a possibility of a market for these fish, but that's not what we found," says lead author Tim Cashion, research assistant at Sea Around Us, a project at the University of British Columbia's Institute for Oceans and Fisheries that works on globally reconstructing marine catches from 1950 to present.